-In terms of section 318(5) of the Act, the Respondent will be named
+In terms of section 318(5) of the Act, the Respondent will be named in this decision, which will be published on the Board's website.

-[33] The Respondent should note that the Board may, under section 319 of the Act, suspend or cancel a licensed building practitioner's licence if fines or costs imposed as a result of disciplinary action are not paid.
+[30] The Respondent should note that the Board may, under section 319 of the Act, suspend or cancel a licensed building practitioner's licence if fines or costs imposed as a result of disciplinary action are not paid.